-> Operated successfully all around the World, the Republican Spain’s L.A.P.E was not to be an exception.
+Operated successfully all around the World, the Republican Spain’s L.A.P.E airline could not to be an exception.

 Very cute redemption of El Holandés Errante/The Errant Dutch.
-Nicely done artwork.
+Nicely done poster artwork.

-There’s still life in these “granny” bombers!!….let’s remember they are older, much older that their crews….and maybe their crews’ parents.
+There’s still life in these “granny” bombers!!
+Let’s remember they are older, much older that their crews and maybe even their crews’ parents.

-Awesome pic of a BUFF (Big Ugly Fat Fu_ _ er) almost ready to land at Nellis durin’ this year -2013- Red Flag exercise.
+Awesome pic of a BUFF (Big Ugly Fat Fu_ _ er) almost ready to land at Nellis during this year -2013- Red Flag exercise.

 Stunning photo, nice angle.
 Its engine configuration was really something, totally cool.

-The awesome, but less elegant, Hindenburg seems willin’ to use the Empire State mooring mast too.
+The awesome, but less elegant, Hindenburg seems willing to use the Empire State mooring mast too.

-A cockpit equipped with one center-stick and 2 side-sticks, an aircraft of superlatives.
+A cockpit equipped with one center-stick and two side-sticks; an aircraft of superlatives.